Désolé, ce texte n’existe pas en français.

 Moritz Fasbender has always been attracted to the obscure: sombre places, dark music and film noir.
 Her music bends the rules of contemporary classical music or neo-classical.

 Fasbender studied electroacoustic composition as well as the piano and mainly works for theatres and radio stations.
 These environments are essential components of her sound language.
 They have a significant influence on the way she architects her music in which voices, gardens, animals or tennis rackets play just as big a role as the piano or her armada of synths.

-With her upcoming release, Rabbits, slated for June, Moritz Fasbender continues her search for an expression that marries the piano and electroacoustics, a new language.
+With her latest release, 13 Rabbits, Moritz Fasbender continues her search for an expression that marries the piano and electroacoustics, a new language.